playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 React as a framework doesn't _quite_ have the concept of directives built-in.

-Luckily, this doesn't mean that us React developers need to be left behind.
+Luckily, this doesn't mean that we as React developers need to be left behind.
 Because a React component is effectively just a JavaScript function, we can use the base concept of a directive to create shared logic for DOM nodes.

-Remember from our [Element Reference chapter that you can use a function associated with an element's `ref` property](localhost:9000/posts/element-reference).
+Remember from our ["Element Reference" chapter that you can use a function associated with an element's `ref` property](/posts/ffg-fundamentals-element-reference).
 We'll use this concept alongside the idea of a [custom hook](/posts/ffg-fundamentals-shared-component-logic#Rules-of-Custom-Hooks) in order to create a simple API to add logic to an HTML element:

 ```jsx
 const useLogElement = () => {